rpmm24/dev-server/README.md

-# dev-server this is just way for me to try ansd figure out how tf this works
+# dev-server this is just way for me to try and figure out how tf this works so fun yay